ross-byrne/valguard/README.md

 that get returned to the client.
 This allows for a nice form validation UX but can also be used generally to enforce arbitrary requirements on params submitted to your endpoints.

-Now, I feel like my solution has matured enough to be useful to others so I'm moving it out into this package.

 ## Development

 ```sh